Statsomat/BayesTwoProp/documents/Content.md

 -	GitHub und GitHuB Desktop, our repository and the subdirectories

--	Evaluation of your contributions (commits, additions, deletions, comments, reviews/tests).
+-	Evaluation of your contributions (comments, commits, additions, deletions, reviews/tests):
+    - To get "satisfactory" you need to show: >= 25 meaningful comments, >= 25 code additions, >= 1 commit, >=1 review help, >=0 deletions.

 -	Installation: Download and Install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and all the required packages demanded by the R scripts.
 Alternatively: Work on RCloud.

 - Start with Issues 1,2,3.
 These are introductory issues.

+- Rules for next issues
+    - Each student should work on at least one issue
-- Pick up a next issue and create a new branch to make your changes and to add your lines.
-Please mention in the issue that you are working on that issue.
-Commit significant changes to the branch and push them to the cloud.
-Open a pull request to add significant commits to the master.
+    - Pick up a next open issue and create a new branch to make your changes and to add your lines.
+Give the branch a short name representing the issue and your name
+    - Commit significant changes to the branch and push them to the cloud
+    - Open a pull request to add significant commits to the master
+    - You can create branches to work also on the issues of your collegues and to give them hints (comments)

 # Literature and Useful Links
-(additional to Literature from the course of Prof. Neuhäuser)
+(additional to references of Prof. Neuhäuser)

 1. GitHub Fundamentals (https://github.com/reyar/BayesTwoProp/blob/master/documents/Git_Fundamentals.md)
 2. Kruschke, John K., Bayesian Analysis Reporting Guidelines, Nature Human Behaviour, 2021,  (https://www.nature.com/articles/s41562-021-01177-7#rightslink)